We are delighted to be open again!

 Do book your tickets now, which include entry to our exhibition Nightingale in 200 Objects, People & Places which celebrates Florence’s bicentenary.

 The Museum had been planning for a year of celebrations in 2020, and instead we are now struggling to survive.
-We are planning to open until November at least, so please do support us as every penny you spend on your admission ticket or in our shop helps us save Nightingale’s legacy for future generations.
-After that, who knows….
-And of course, on a positive note, if the demand is there we’ll open for more days each week!
+We are open Thursdays to Sundays so please do support us as every penny you spend on your admission ticket or in our shop helps us save Nightingale’s legacy for future generations!

 A year to remember

 Florence Nightingale was born in 1820 so throughout her bicentenary year in 2020 there will be a series of events to celebrate, both here at the museum and with our partners internationally.